govtechmy/sekolahku-mod-dataproc/README.md

 Configuration (source, paths, Mongo connection, etc.) is controlled entirely through environment variables.
 Define values in `.env` or export them before running the module.
 The CLI exposes a couple of runtime toggles:

-- `--statistics` triggers the post-ingestion statistics run.
+- `--statistik` triggers the post-ingestion statistik run.
 - `--entiti` triggers the EntitiSekolah aggregation pipeline.
 - `--log-level <LEVEL>` adjusts logging verbosity for the current process (choose from `DEBUG`, `INFO`, `WARNING`, `ERROR`).

-When the statistics flag is used, the pipeline rewrites the three Statistik collections.
+When the statistik flag is used, the pipeline rewrites the three Statistik collections.
 The entiti flag writes to the `EntitiSekolah` collection.

 ## Requirements